Early Learning's Lasting Gifts: How Preschool Impacts Adult Life thumbnail

 Cognitive Development

-The brain develops rapidly during early childhood.
-Neural connections are formed at an astonishing rate.
+During early childhood, the brain undergoes significant development, with neural connections forming at an astounding rate.
 This period of increased brain plasticity offers a unique opportunity to learn and acquire skills.
 Language development, in particular, flourishes during this time, with children rapidly expanding their vocabulary and grasping the intricacies of communication.

 Social-Emotional development